uclahs-cds/package-moPepGen/docs/file-format.md

 Technically, circRNAs are not variants that alters the gene/transcript sequence.
 We here still use the GVF file format to tr The `Info` column must contain the following fields:

 + **`OFFSET`**: The offset of each fragment after the `start` position of the gene.
-Each segment can be either an exon or intron.
+Each segment can be either an exon or an intron.
-+ **`LENGTH`**: The length of each fragmet.
++ **`LENGTH`**: The length of each fragment.
 + **`INTRON`**: The indices of fragments that are introns.
-+ **`TRANSCRIPT`** The transcript ID that are able to generate this circRNA (e.g. contains all exons and introns of the circRNA.)
++ **`TRANSCRIPT`** The transcript ID that is able to generate this circRNA (e.g. contains all exons and introns of the circRNA.)
 + **`GENE_SYMBOL`** The name of the gene.

-The ID of circRNAs consist of two components.
+The ID of circRNAs consists of two components.
 They all start with \<transcript_id>-circRNA or \<transcript_id>-ciRNA where `transcript_id` is the value from the `CHROM` column.
 Following that is the information for each fragment including E (exon) or I (intron) and the index of the fragment.
-For example,ENSG0001-circRNA-E2-I2-E3 is made up of the second exon, second intron, and the third exon of the gene ENSG0001.
+For example,ENSG0001-circRNA-E2-I2-E3 is made up of the second exon, the second intron, and the third exon of the gene ENSG0001.

 ## 2 Variant Peptide FASTA

-In moPepGen, the headers of the final output variant peptide FASTA contains the transcript IDs and variants associated with this variant peptide.
+In moPepGen, the headers of the final output variant peptide FASTA contain the transcript IDs and variants associated with this variant peptide.
 The header of a peptide record starts with the transcript ID, followed by the gene ID and gene symbol, and the variant IDs that it is associated with, separated by '|'.
 The Variant IDs are defined in the GVF files.
 In some cases, several non-canonical peptides from the same transcript may share the same variants.
 This is most common in cases of peptide miscleavages.
 In addition, a frameshifting variant may cause multiple non-canonical peptides.
-A integer index is thus always added to the end to resolve redundancies.
+An integer index is thus always added to the end to resolve redundancies.

 If the same peptide is found in multiple transcripts, the annotation is separated by space.